uiowa/uiowa/README.md

     blt drupal:sync:all-sites
     ```

+Visit the page in your browser by navigating to http://localhost:8888.

-The PolicyCommands file will overwrite the `sites.local.php` file to route the
+The `drush/Commands/PolicyCommands.php` file will overwrite the
-correct site when running `drush rs`.
-It is possible to serve multiple sites
+sites.local.php` file to route the correct site when running `drush rs`.
+It is
-from different runserver commands with two different ports.
-You'll need to
+possible to serve multiple sites from different runserver commands with two
-manually edit the `sites.local.php` file in that scenario.
+different ports.
+You'll need to manually edit the `sites.local.php` file in
+that scenario.

 ---
 ## Other Local Setup Steps